 Principal Collaborator

-Tuomo Titto studied materials science at the University of Oulu, where he received his PhD in 1997.
-After graduating, Titto worked as a research scientist at the VTT Technical Research Centre of Finland.
-In 2000, he co-founded Enered Oy with the goal of commercializing nanomaterials for use in new technologies.
+He earned his PhD in materials science from the University of Oulu in 1997.
+He then worked as a research scientist at VTT Technical Research Centre of Finland before co-founding Enered Oy in 2000 to commercialize nanomaterials for new technologies..

 Dr. Praveen Kumar